alleyinteractive/.github/README.md

 ### Built Releases

-Create built releases of a project based on the `composer.json`/`package.json` version constraint.
-When the `version` field is updated in either file, the action will build the project, push a new tag up with the version, and create a release.
+Create built releases of a project based on the WordPress plugin `Stable Tag` header and falling back to the `version` property in either `composer.json` or `package.json`.
+When the version is updated in either file, the action will build the project, push a new tag up with the version, and create a release.
 Optionally, the release can be drafted or published.

 The most common use of this workflow is for WordPress plugins or other packages